FaithRayy/Security-toolkit/README.md

 - password_auditor.py: Run and input a potential password, and receive tips to improve its complexity if needed
   - Uses the rockyou.txt wordlist for an additional check (rockyou.txt not included in repo.
 Will need to be acquired separately)
+  - *Password tips based on the standards published by Virginia Polytechnic Institute and State University*